apache/pulsar/README.md

 ## Setting up your IDE

-Apache Pulsar is using [lombok](https://projectlombok.org/) so you have to ensure your IDE setup with required plugins.
+Apache Pulsar is using [lombok](https://projectlombok.org/) and [protobuf](https://developers.google.com/protocol-buffers/) so you have to ensure your IDE setup with required plugins.

 ### Intellij